eh-munna/eh-munna/README.md

 ---

 - 🔭 currently working on my own portfolio
-- 📚 doing Masters in Media Technology in Technical University Ilmenau
+- 📚 doing a Master's in Media Technology at the Technical University of Ilmenau
 - 🌱 learning Redux